Bimbum1337/ISRO-R-DEVKIT/docs/advanced/creating-tests.md

 ### Behind the macro magic

 For calling offsetof, we need to be *inside* the class we are testing.
-Otherwise we can not access `private` and `protected` easily.
+Otherwise, we can not access `private` and `protected` easily.

-Every fixture is it's own class named `TestFixture`, hidden inside the class you are testing.
+Every fixture is its own class named `TestFixture`, hidden inside the class you are testing.
 It's a template class to avoid repeating the classname over and over again.